Basic endgame theory

 Next we will look in more detail at the effect of sente, gote and follow-ups on the value of moves.

-Note: it is highly recommended to watch the Kyle Blocher's lecture on Miai counting before reading any of this.
-Link can be found at Miai counting page.
+Note: you may find it useful to watch the Kyle Blocher's lecture on Miai counting before reading any of this.

 Since it may be difficult to judge if a move is sente or gote - see "What is Sente?" - to adjust the swing value, we could also take a look at the difference in the number of stones played to achieve the swing value.
 If a move is gote for us, we will have to invest 1 stone more than the opponent in order to reach the end position.
 This means we invest 1 stone to get our points.
 If the move is also gote for the opponent, then they would also invest one stone to get the endgame points.
 So the difference is two stones.
 This total, of black investment and white investment combined, is called the local tally.
 So in simple double gote, the tally is two, in sente or reverse sente it is one, and in double sente it is zero.